 The Pilgrims journeyed to America yearning for religious freedom.
 These Pilgrims endured tremendous hardships and significant risks in order to freely practice their faith.
 They teach us an incredibly important lesson about the importance of religious liberty, and our concurrent obligations to protect such a treasured right.

 In 1791, just over a 150 years after the Pilgrims made their journey, and about three years after the ratification of the United States Constitution, the Bill of Rights was enshrined in that same Constitution.
-Of the ten amendments constituting the Bill of Rights, the 1st Amendment guarantees the “free exercise” of religion, and prevents the government from establishing any sort of religion.
+Of the ten amendments constituting the original Bill of Rights, the 1st Amendment guarantees the “free exercise” of religion, and prevents the government from establishing any sort of religion.
 The right to freely practice one’s religion is therefore a hallmark right of American democracy.

 The Pilgrims, who journeyed to America in search of religious freedom, remind us that the right to practice our Catholic faith cannot simply be taken for granted.
 Many Christians in the United States have experienced an erosion of their religious liberties in recent years, this as emerging secular ideologies gain momentum in the culture and seek to impose their version of rightness on Christians.
 Many Christians have essentially lost their right – in the public square – to express their faith beliefs on important moral issues for fear of reprisal, ridicule and even losing their jobs.
 We have seen, as well, various attempts to force Christians to do things that fundamentally violate their religious beliefs.
 Finally, there is a growing concern about censorship of conservative viewpoints – including Christian ones – on social media.